 Boddhidharma gave a relatively large amount of weight to the “nothingness” that Buddha Shakyamuni taught, and held Buddha Shakyamuni in great esteem; he was known as his disciple of the twenty-eighth generation.
 But the generations that followed were completely trapped in extremes.
 And once that became the case, it arrived at the stage of degeneration, where Boddhidharma and Shakyamuni were seen almost as equals.
 People began to venerate Boddhidharma, and considered Boddhidharma’s theories to be the one and only Buddhist truth.
 This basically amounted to going astray.

 That’s because Boddhidharma cultivated to a low level and reached only the celestial rank of Arhat—meaning, he was merely an Arhat.
 How much could he really have known?
 When all was said and done he had not reached the level of Tathagata.
 The gap between his level and that of Buddha Shakyamuni was phenomenal!
-And for this reason, his teachings are closest to the philosophy of ordinary people, and his theories are easiest for ordinary people to accept—particularly those who treat religion as a form of philosophy or ideology.
-Those who take an academic approach and study Buddhism as philosophy tend to accept his theory the most.
-It closely resembles ordinary philosophy.
+And for this reason, his teachings are closest to the philosophies of ordinary people, and his theories are easiest for ordinary people to accept.
+In particular, those who regard religion as a form of philosophy, a form of politics, or a type of knowledge, and who take an academic approach and study Buddhism as philosophy or religious thought, tend to be most receptive to his theories, as they closely resemble ordinary philosophy.